Artificial Intelligence

 Abstract

 Artificial Intelligence or AI possibly generates more curiosity than any other branches in computer science.
 In a sense, AI is THE purpose of computer science!
 Why?
-Because, "computing" or doing arithmetic was one of the foremost "intelligent" behaviors that dreamt to be mechanized.
+Because, "computing" or doing arithmetic was one of the foremost "intelligent" behaviors that was dreamt to be mechanized.
 When it became clear that many other human activities may be mapped to arithmetic, which the early computers were so efficient with, the term AI was coined in 1956.
 Since then AI has shaped up as a sub-topic within CS.
 In this course we will make a short journey through those materials.
-After finishing this course, hopefully, you will be (1) knowledgeable enough to learn more, if and when you need it, (2) join the workforce where some form of AI is deployed, and (3) demystify AI to your significant other!
+After finishing this course, hopefully, you will be (1) knowledgeable enough to learn more, if and when you need it, (2) join the workforce where some form of AI is deployed, and (3) demystify AI to your friends and relatives!

 In 2023, a few more words on "demystifying" AI is needed!
-AI has a sub-topic called Machine Learning (ML, we will cover basics).
+AI has a sub-topic called Machine Learning (ML, we will cover its basics).
 One of the algorithms for ML uses Artificial Neural Networks (ANN, inspired by human brain).
-Some ANN's with deep layers are showing miraculous success in real life over the last few years, to the extent that the Deep Learning is replacing many tasks traditionally performed by the CS algorithms (e.g., natural language understanding), and performing some other tasks that were dreams for automation (e.g., self-driving cars).
+Some ANN's with deep layers are showing miraculous success in real life over the last few years, to the extent that the Deep Learning is replacing many tasks traditionally performed by the CS algorithms (e.g., natural language generation), and performing some other tasks that were dreams for automation (e.g., self-driving cars).
 This has created a myth that "AI" is same as "Deep Learning."
-So be it, but you may be wiser!
+So be it, but you should be wiser!

 The CSE4301 syllabus is: here, and the CSE 5290 syllabus is here